sarayusd/sarayusd.github.io/index.md

 title: My Portfolio
 ---

+###  Hi, I'm Sarayu Sivakumar Dhaya
+### AI Graduate Student | Deep Learning · Reinforcement Learning · Computer Vision

+---
-#  Welcome to my Portfolio
+Welcome to my Portfolio

 I’m a Master’s student in Artificial Intelligence at the University at Buffalo with 5+ years of software engineering experience.
 I have experience building applied ML solutions in **Deep Learning, Reinforcement Learning and Computer Vision** for  real world impact.